Who Is Lil Wayne?

-Born on September 27, 1982, in New Orleans, Louisiana, Lil Wayne worked with hip-hop group the Hot Boys before forging a solo career with albums Tha Carter and its hit follow ups II, III and IV.
-He won four Grammy Awards in 2009 for singles like "A Milli" and "Lollipop," and has worked with artists ranging from Robin Thicke to Nicki Minaj.
-He was jailed in 2010 for weapon's possession.
+Lil Wayne worked with hip-hop group the Hot Boys before forging a solo career with albums Tha Carter and its hit follow-ups II, III, IV and V. He won four Grammy Awards in 2009 for singles like "A Milli" and "Lollipop," and has worked with artists ranging from Robin Thicke to Nicki Minaj.
+The rapper has also found himself in trouble with the law on numerous occasions, serving time behind bars in 2010 for criminal possession of a weapon.

-Rapper Lil Wayne was born Dwayne Michael Carter Jr. on September 27, 1982, in New Orleans, Louisiana.
-Lil Wayne has been creating music since he was a child, and is considered among today's most talented rappers.
-He grew up in Hollygrove, one of New Orleans' poorest neighborhoods.
+Lil Wayne was born Dwayne Michael Carter Jr. on September 27, 1982, in New Orleans, Louisiana.
+Lil Wayne has been creating music since he was a child in Hollygrove, one of New Orleans' poorest neighborhoods.

 Lil Wayne started rapping at the age of 8.
 He later met brothers Bryan and Slim Williams, the founders of Cash Money Records, who were impressed enough with his skills to give him one of their business cards.
 Ambitious, Wayne continued to call them until they took him under their wing and let him hang around the label's offices.

 Lil Wayne's first recording for Cash Money Records was True Stories (1993), performing with another skilled rapper, B.G., under the name the BGs.
 Away from the studios, he was living dangerously.
 He sold crack for a time, and accidentally shot himself in the chest, according to an article in Rolling Stone.
 "It was my mom's gun," Wayne told the magazine in 2008.
 "It was like a chopper hit me.
 But the bullet went straight through, and I bounced back in two weeks."
-Wayne later revealed in a 2018 interview with Billboard that the shot was actually a suicide attempt that he did after his mother told him that he was not allowed to rap anymore.
+Wayne later revealed in a 2018 interview with Billboard that the shot was actually an attempt at suicide after his mother told him that he was not allowed to rap anymore.

 The rapper's next two albums, Lights Out (2000) and 500 Degreez (2002), sold modestly compared to his debut.
 Then, in a career-changing move, Lil Wayne took a break from creating a traditional style album and released his first collection from his underground mixtapes: Da Drought (2003).
 His mixtape tracks usually feature beats borrowed from other artists with new lyrics that he creates.